 three two Indonesian eateries: Borneo Kalimantan Cuisine, Indo Kitchen (CLOSED), and Wong Java House.
 Also in the San Gabriel Valley are Chicky BBQ & Grill and the Pondok Kaki Lima – Indonesian Food Bazaar (Duarte), QQ Kopitiam and Top Restaurant (Pasadena), Java Spice (Rowland Heights), Banana Leaf (Temple City), and Sate House (Walnut).

-Aside from the aforementioned Westside eateries, there’s also Kaya Street Kitchen (Beverly Grove), 5i Indochine Bistro (Culver City), Komodo Pico and Komodo Truck (both Pico-Robertson), and Komodo Venice (Venice).
+Aside from the aforementioned Westside eateries, there’s also Kaya Street Kitchen (Beverly Grove), 5i Indochine Bistro (Culver City), Komodo Pico and Komodo Truck (both Pico-Robertson), Komodo Venice (Venice), Mr. Sate (Palms), Rinjani (Glendale), and Uncle Fung Borneo Eatery (Long Beach and Buena Park).

 Indonesian restaurants found in other regions include Bowld (Toluca Lake), Dutch Bakery & Variety Foods (Ontario), Gowess Food Truck (Koreatown), Indo Ranch (Lake Forest), Java Bistro (Rancho Cucamonga), Satayz Asian Cuisine (Colton), SEA Market (Loma Linda), Singapore’s Banana Leaf (Fairfax), Tempe House Spicy Food (San Bernardino), Toko Rame Indonesian Restaurant (Bellflower), Warung Pojok (Garden Grove), and Wok Coco (Anaheim).